jupyterhub/jupyterhub/docs/source/troubleshooting.md

     Did you launch it manually?
 ```

-If you plan on testing `jupyterhub-singleuser` independently from JupyterHub, then you can set the api token environment variable.
-For example, if were to run the single-user Jupyter Notebook on the host, then:
+If you plan on testing `jupyterhub-singleuser` independently from JupyterHub, then you can set the API token environment variable.
+For example, if you were to run the single-user Jupyter Notebook on the host, then:

     export JUPYTERHUB_API_TOKEN=my_secret_token
     jupyterhub-singleuser